 Heart Valve Surgery

 There are four valves in the heart that each play an important role in circulating blood throughout the body.
 Diseased heart valves may need to be surgically repaired or replaced, especially the aortic valve and mitral valve.
-The surgeons from UC San Diego Health System at TVH are recognized nationally for their expertise in heart valve surgery.
+Synergy Cardiothoracic surgeons have years of experience in heart valve surgery.

 Aortic Valve Surgery